pods-framework/pods/readme.txt

 == Changelog ==

+= 1.10.2 - July 29, 2011 =
+* Added: Moved the demo.php file from the Pods UI plugin over as pods-ui-demo.php and can now be found distributed with this plugin in the /demo/ plugin.
+* Bugfix: Fixed PHP error with new Version to Point function
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/
+* Reminder: Pods 2.0 and How You Can Help - http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/

 = 1.10.1 - July 28, 2011 =
 * Added: New wp_pod and wp_pod_tbl_* table fix tool under Pods >> Setup >> Settings tab to resync your wp_pod table (clear orphans in wp_pod, and sync from wp_pod_tbl_* to wp_pod what doesn't already exist) - Useful for those who imported directly to wp_pod_tbl_* but forgot to import into wp_pod
 * Added: Set Meta Tags in your Pod Page precode, just setup $pods on your Pod object, and assign $pods->meta as an array with 'description', 'keywords', or any other meta tags you want put on that page